Contrastive Learning for Enhancing Robust Scene Transfer in Vision-based Agile Flight: Introduction

 In terms of the well-established paradigm \cite{zhou2019cv, sax2020visprior, driess_reinforcement_2022} to compress the perception of the environment into an intermediate representation and then use this for the action (control) network, the challenge can be rephrased as follows: how can we learn a task-related perception embedding that is invariant to the environment in which the task needs to be performed?
 Such a perception embedding removes the need for finetuning the action network in a specific environment and thus is an important step towards the zero-shot deployment of a mobile robot in a new environment and the real world.

 For agile aerial vehicles, it is especially difficult to learn a vision representation that enables robust scene transfer.
-These robots have the ability to move freely in 3D space, and thus, even in the same environment, the observations can be vastly different.
+These robots can move freely in 3D space, and thus, even in the same environment, the observations can be vastly different.
 Additionally, there are few constraints on how the environment will look as both nearly textureless or feature-rich indoor and outdoor environments are possible.
 The action network must control a system that moves at high speed and requires constant action to not crash into obstacles or the environment.
 Finetuning the policy in the real world is difficult due to safety concerns and because finetuning requires the policy to perform well enough to collect data and not crash the robot immediately.

 These challenges present a stark contrast to prior work on scene transfer.
-One family of works addresses scene transferability for vision-based object manipulation and shows impressive robustness to clutter in the scene~\cite{zeng2022robotic, gato} and background invariance~\cite{schwarz2018rgb}.
-Contrastive learning has shown great performance on the simulated Atari games benchmark~\cite{laskin2020curl} for a larger variety of tasks.
+One family of works addresses scene transferability for vision-based object manipulation and shows impressive robustness to the clutter in the scene~\cite{zeng2022robotic, gato} and background invariance~\cite{schwarz2018rgb}.
 In the context of mobile robot navigation, end-to-end vision-based control has primarily been explored in settings where the training and testing environment are the same (e.g., simulation~\cite{Wurman22Nature, yunlong2021sony, yunlong2021super, muller2018teaching}) or as a way to bridge the sim2real gap.
 The latter can be done using a handcrafted intermediate representation that is task- and environment-specific~\cite{kaufmann2023nature, kaufmann2020deep, xiao2022motioncontrol}.
-Alternatively, narrowing the sim2real gap by means of suitable sensor setups (e.g., depth sensor~\cite{loquercio2021learning, yang2022learning}, LiDAR~\cite{cases2021mp3}) also yields good real-world performance.

-However, none of the above works truly addresses scene transfer.
-The problem of vision-based end-to-end control that generalizes beyond the training environment for mobile robot navigation is still far from being solved.
-One aspect is the sample inefficiency of end-to-end training.
-This makes direct end-to-end training difficult and necessitates the separation of a vision encoder and an action network.
-More importantly, how to get a suitable visual embedding for action learning is still an open problem, and both world models~\cite{gato} and task-specific models~\cite{schwarz2018rgb, laskin2020curl} have been proposed.